le-oasis/docker-airflow-spark/README.md

 ## Live Services
-* To ensure that our services were up-and-running, you can access them via the following links:
+To ensure the services are running, you can click on the following URLs:
 ### Jupyter: http://localhost:8888

 * For Jupyter notebook, you must copy the URL with the token generated when the container is started and paste in your browser.